1996 World Series: Background

 The 1996 World Series marked the beginning of the New York Yankees' dynasty of the late 1990s and early 2000s.
 Despite the rich playoff history of the Yankees, the defending champion Atlanta Braves entered the Series as heavy favorites.

 The Yankees had reached the Fall Classic after their ALCS victory over the Baltimore Orioles, while the Braves had rallied from a 3–1 deficit to defeat the St. Louis Cardinals in the NLCS.

 The Braves used the dominant pitching of Greg Maddux and Tom Glavine, as well as timely hitting, to defeat the Indians the year before, and looked to reuse that recipe against the upstart Yankees.
 In 1996, John Smoltz returned to form, winning 24 games and a Cy Young Award, providing another serious pitching threat for Atlanta.
 New York brought a lineup mixed with veterans, like Paul O'Neill, and young stars, like rookie Derek Jeter.
 The Yankees bullpen was also vastly superior to the Atlanta bullpen, which would prove to be the deciding factor in the Series.

+New York's season was marked by tragedy and triumphant.
+Joe Torre managed through the season while his brother Rocco died of a heart attack in June, and his other brother, Frank, underwent a heart transplant during the World Series.
+Utility infielder Luis Sojo missed time after his father died, and Paul O'Neill's father died during the World Series.
+Early in the season, David Cone's career nearly came to abrupt end after he was diagnosed with a rare aneurysm in his right armpit.
+Cone later came back in September and nearly threw a no-hitter in his first start against the Oakland Athletics.
+Dwight Gooden, who one of the premier pitchers in the 1980s, was given up on after poor pitching and failing multiple drug test before signing with the Yankees in 1995.
+On May 14, 1996, he no-hit the Seattle Mariners 2–0 at Yankee Stadium, which was the first Yankees no-hitter by a right-handed pitcher since Don Larsen's perfect game in the 1956 World Series.

 Over the course of the 1996 World Series, the Braves hit .315 during the first six innings and .176 afterward.
 Atlanta had more hits, runs, homers, and a lower team ERA during the course of the series, but still lost, much like the 1960 Yankees' performance against the Pittsburgh Pirates.

 This is the first World Series to feature the series logo on the side of each team's hats.